 For general wintery weather:

 We opt for merino wool in most cases, but there are some great poly pro options too.

 Hat that covers ears completely

 Quality mittens (much warmer than gloves)

 For the coldest weather:

-- If exposed because they are riding in a carrier: ski goggles
+Ski goggles (If exposed because they are riding in a carrier)

 Special Notes for Babies:

 - I’ve found that wearing babies is the best way to regulate their temperature and know how they’re doing at all times.
 I really REALLY love the “Make My Belly Fit” panel because I can wear my winter coats with it.
-The Joey Jacket, Boba Hoodie and Boba vest are also great for milder weather.
+The Boba Hoodie is also great for milder weather.
 Just be sure not to overdress Baby.
 Usually a great hat and good base layers are enough if they are close to your body.